 expressing my opinion then, and certainly reasonable people could have

 disagreed about the second point (but the so-called "nom rewrite" of 2011

 didn't take only a couple of months as promised—it took most of a year

 before Rakudo had reached feature parity from before the rewrite).

-I decided I wasn't having fun and had better things to do, so I silently
+I decided I wasn't having fun and silently stopped contributing to Parrot

 (I've mentioned before that my company was developing a product to sell to